-The AQUALAB provides readings in 5 min or less.
-Readings are reliable, providing $\pm 0.003~a{W}$ accuracy.
+The AQUALAB 4 provides readings in 5 min or less.
+Readings are reliable, providing $\pm 0.003~a_w$ accuracy using the dew point sensor.

-A CAUTIONS
+⚠ CAUTIONS

-- Never leave a sample in the AQUALAB after a reading has been taken.
+- Never leave a sample in the AQUALAB 4 after a reading has been taken.
 The sample may spill and contaminate the instrument chamber if the instrument is accidentally moved or jolted. - Never move the instrument after a sample has been loaded.
-Movement may cause the sample material to spill and contaminate the sample chamber. - Do not measure a sample that has a temperature greater than ±4 °C than the AQUALAB chamber (Section 2.2.2).
-Remove the sample until it is at room temperature.
+Movement may cause the sample material to spill and contaminate the sample chamber. - Do not measure a sample that has a temperature greater than ±4 °C than the AQUALAB 4 chamber (Section 2.2.2).
+Remove the sample until it is at chamber temperature.

-NOTE: After measuring volatiles with the capacitance sensor, clean the chamber (Section 4.2), place charcoal in the chamber, and seal for a minimum of 5 min before switching to the dew point sensor.
+NOTE: NOTE: After measuring volatiles with the capacitance sensor, clean the chamber (Section 4.2), place charcoal in the chamber, and seal for a minimum of 5 min before switching to the dew point sensor.